SJabin/NNIF/README.md

 This repository contains the codes for the paper "What Learned Representation and Influence Function Can Tell Us About Adversarial Examples".

 ## Environment set up
 This repo supports `>=Python 3.7`.
-The required libraries can be installed from the `requirement.txt` file by runnning the below script:
+The required libraries can be installed using the `requirement.txt` file by runnning the below script:
 ```
 pip install -r requirements.txt
 ```